 - Staff support in-person at the physical store

 Customers are entitled to such a varied form of support because they believe that you would be there to solve their problems.
 The support that you provide should be consistent across all channels.
 While customers will understand that the service levels might be different based on the channels, the communication should remain consistent.

 IKEA is one of the most loved companies in the world, and it is consistently known for its good customer service.
 They invest heavily in it, and it has never failed them.
-Brands like Zappos, Dominos etc. also focus majorly on this and are good customer service examples.
-A report by PWC states that the number of companies that invest in creating an omnichannel experience for its customers has increased from 20% to 80%.
+Brands like Zappos, Domino’s, etc. also focus majorly on this and are good customer service examples.
+A report by PWC states that the number of companies that invest in creating an omnichannel experience for their customers has increased from 20% to 80%.

 Still not convinced about creating an omnichannel customer service strategy?
 Adobe recently found that companies with a strong omnichannel customer engagement strategy enjoy a 10% YOY growth, a 10% increase in AOV, and a 25% increase in close rates.

-#2 Reward loyalty:
+#2 Reward loyalty

-A study by BrandKeys says that brands spend up to 11 times more on getting new customers than retaining the existing ones.
+A study by BrandKeys says that brands spend up to 11 times more on getting new customers than retaining existing ones.
 It is wise to keep your current customers happy.
 How exactly do you do that?
 With loyalty programs that will make them stay longer with you.
 Loyalty360’s report says that 4 out of 5 people will engage with a brand that offers them some incentive.

-#3 Respond quickly:
+#3 Respond quickly